AIT-brainlab/Brainlab-Services/README.md

 You have to read [SSH to servers](#ssh-to-servers) first.

 Let's assume that you have spawned your container in `Tokyo`.
 At this point, the container SSH port is the last 5 digits of your student id.
 For instance, if the student id is st123456, the SSH port is `23456`.
 In addition, other students are also working in `Tokyo` too.
-Their student is might be st120001 and st120002 so the ports are `20001` and `20002`.
+Their student id might be st120001 and st120002 so the ports are `20001` and `20002`.

 At this point, the `Tokyo` SSH ports are the following
 - 22 (default) - SSH to `Tokyo`